nikooof/Siraa-Challenge/backend/readme.md

 uv python install 3.13
 ````

-4. Create a virtual environment:
+4. Create a virtual environment (run this within the backend directory):

 ```bash
 uv venv
 ```

-5. Activate the virtual environment:
+5. Activate the virtual environment (run this within the backend directory):

 ```bash
 source .venv/bin/activate
 ```

-6. To install all packages:
+6. To install all packages (run this within the backend directory):

 ```bash
 uv sync
 ```

-7. To start the prod. server:
+7. To start the prod. server (run this within the backend directory):

 ```bash
 uvicorn src.main:app --host 0.0.0.0 --port 8000